thacherT1D/new-angular-curriculum/Unit-3/07-angular-node-testing.md

 ## Testing Setup

 The testing lesson focuses on testing a todo app with auth.
 You can look at the [Example Auth Application](./examples/auth_example) for starter code.
+An implementation of a todo app with auth and testing is [here](./examples/auth_todos_and_testing).

 #### Tools For the Job